MagicGames-Network/VPNProtect/README.md

 There may also be false flags.
 However, there is a system put in place to prevent this and it is located in the configuration where you can change the minimum detected checks before an action.

+**IT IS HIGHLY RECOMMENDED THAT YOU SET UP ALL THE API KEYS AND USE ALL THAT'S PROVIDED!**

 ### How do I suggest a new API to be used?
 First, you need to make sure it is a trusted source.
 If you're very sure it can be trusted and be used for the public, you can suggest it by opening an issue.